auth-global/self-documenting-cryptography/design-documents/g3p.md

 G3P further hedges the self-documenting properties of PHKDF by using bcrypt in a cryptoacoustically self-documenting mode of operation.
 While further improvements are likely be found by reconstructing bcrypt as well, this would necessarily involve much deeper and more subtle changes.
 A design goal of Version 1 of the G3P is to be relatively cautious in the changes it chooses to introduce, and to be adventurous only when the risk-to-reward ratio seems highly favorable.

-Furthermore, even if our hope for a durable plaintext communication channel to observers is overly optimistic, the domain seperation itself enables a sufficiently sophisticated observer to deduce openly-published, non-secret tags even from perfect black-box implementations of a G3P deployment.
+Furthermore, even if our hope for a durable plaintext communication channel to observers is overly optimistic, the domain separation itself enables a sufficiently sophisticated observer to deduce openly-published, non-secret tags even from perfect black-box implementations of a G3P deployment.

 Let's say an attacker provides an observer with a virtual black-box implementation of Acme's prehash function, like a webservice that accepts plaintext passwords, and returns a resulting G3P hash while keeping the tags securely hidden from the provider of the password.